n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/EditImage/README.md

 ## Example Usage

 This workflow allows you to add text to an image downloaded from the internet using the Edit Image node.
-You can also find the [workflow](https://n8n.io/workflows/591) on the website.
-This example usage workflow would use the following three nodes.
+You can also find the [workflow](https://n8n.io/workflows/591) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [Edit Image]()